colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

         ...
     }

-Last thing is update Elastic Search index for Customer Details projection.
-Go to ``backend/src/Infrastructure/User/Repository/Elasticsearch/CustomerIndex.php`` and add a new field to an index.
+Last thing is to update ElasticSearch index for Customer Details projection.
+Go to ``backend/src/Infrastructure/User/Repository/Elasticsearch/CustomerIndex.php`` and add a new field to the index.

 .. code-block:: php